-- Type all your top competitors to see the list that contains the most popular posts and most shares.
+- Type all your top competitors to see the list containing the most popular posts and shares.

-- Copy the title and URL link from each of your competitor’s top posts and the total number of shares until the second page.
+- Copy the title and URL link from your competitor’s top blog posts and the total number of shares until the second page.

 Doing this is almost a sure formula for traffic.